CrowdStrike/terraform-provider-crowdstrike/CONTRIBUTING.md

 `make build`

-Terraform will now use the locally built provider when you run terraform configurations that reference the `CrowdStrike` provider.
+Run `make build` anytime new changes are added to the provider or you pull a new code from the repository to update your local install of the provider.